A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Conclusion

-This work could be extended by a number of ways.
-First, the effectiveness of incorporating the proposed framework in Realized-EGARCH, Realized-HAR-GARCH, Realized-Threshold-GARCH and Realized-CARE, etc, could be evaluated and compared.
+This work could be extended in a number of ways.
+First, the effectiveness of incorporating the proposed framework in Realized-EGARCH, Realized-HAR-GARCH and Realized-CARE could be evaluated.
 Second, multiple realized measures could be considered as input to the proposed threshold measurement equation.
-The impact of such extended framework on volatility and tail risk forecasting accuracy could be investigated.
-Third, the current threshold specification could be potentially extended by a smooth transition framework, see the smooth transition GARCH of \cite{gonzalez1998smooth} and \cite{anderson1999asymmetric}, or the smooth transition dynamic range models of \cite{lin2012forecasting} as examples.
+The impact of an extended framework of this kind on volatility and tail risk forecasting accuracy could be investigated.
+Third, the current threshold specification could be potentially extended by a smooth transition framework; see the smooth transition GARCH of \cite{gonzalez1998smooth} and \cite{anderson1999asymmetric}, or the smooth transition dynamic range models of \cite{lin2012forecasting} as examples.